dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 ![Updated DNS management page](/files/secondary-dns-configured.png)

-On the domain management page you may see a warning message under the Secondary DNS section to highlight potential issues with the Secondary DNS configuration, like:
+On the domain management page you may see a warning message to highlight potential issues with the Secondary DNS configuration, like:
-- The Secondary DNS configuration update is propagating to the primary name server
+- The Secondary DNS configuration update is still propagating to the primary name server.
-- The configured secondary name servers are not all serving the same zone data as the primary, which could be due to propagation delays or an issue with the AXFR set up at the secondary DNS provider
+- The configured secondary name servers are not all serving the same zone data as the primary.
+This could be due to propagation delays or an issue with the AXFR set up at the secondary DNS provider.
-- The name server delegation you have set up at your registrar is missing one or more of the name servers specified in the Secondary DNS configuration
+- The name server delegation you have set up at your registrar is missing one or more of the name servers specified in the Secondary DNS configuration.

 ![Secondary DNS warning](/files/secondary-dns-warning.png)